 Published on: Jan 20, 2016 @ 20:57 Originally Published in: 2014 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-In the late 1970s, when the winds of rallying were shifting favourably towards mid-engine layouts, Renault’s Jean Terramorsi, vice-president of production, asked Bertone’s Marc Deschamps to design a very special version of the Renault 5 Alpine to be used for rally homologation.
+In the mid-1970s, Lancia had created a bespoke rally car that swept the World Rally Championship three years in a row: the Stratos.
+The allure of such a mid-engine layout, built specifically to win rallies, was hence a very interesting proposition for Renault’s Jean Terramorsi, vice-president of production.
+He therefore asked Bertone’s Marc Deschamps to design a very special version of the Renault 5 Alpine to be used for rally homologation.

 QUICK BROWSE CONTENT